-Installing a gate in a chain-link fence often costs $150 to $400 depending on the height, chain link gauge, and dimensions.
+Chain link gates are a popular choice since they are often the most cost-effective option with low material and labor costs for the installation.
+Installing a gate in a chain-link fence often costs $250 to $400, depending on the height, chain link gauge, and dimensions.

 One thing to consider when installing a gate in an existing chain-link fence is that it might be a challenge to terminate the fence where you will put the gate.
 You will need a fence stretcher, which you can usually rent, to retighten the fence before terminating it at the gate.

 Vinyl gates are often designed to blend seamlessly with a vinyl fence system and are usually a great choice to match a vinyl fence.
 Depending on the product, a vinyl gate can be usually $200 – $1,000.